-It’s been a challenging year to say the least.
-As we step back into classrooms, our students are desperate for connection, but also hesitant.
-We may require a bit more breaking the ice than the average semester, so what could be better for getting going than some socially-distant fun for you and your students?
-Here are five icebreakers to begin class with some silliness.
+As we step into the theatre classroom, what could be better for getting going than some playful fun for you and your students?
+Here are five icebreaker exercises to begin your class with some silliness.

 1. The Ministry of Silly Walks